 To rename a campaign, select Edit Name, enter a new name in the box provided and click Update Project.

-Copying a campaign is helpful when you want to create a new campaign with a similar layout as a previous campaign.
-Simply choose Copy and a duplicate will appear next to the original campaign til.
+Copying a campaign is helpful when you want to create a new campaign with a similar layout or content as a previous campaign.
+Simply choose Copy and a duplicate will appear next to the original campaign tile.
 Use the instructions above to rename the new campaign.